A topic from the subject of Literature Review in Chemistry.

 Main Concepts

-• Hazard: A potential source of harm, such as a chemical that is toxic, flammable, or corrosive.
+• Hazard: A potential source of harm, such as a chemical that is toxic, flammable, corrosive, reactive, or an infectious agent.

-• Risk: The likelihood that a hazard will cause harm, taking into account the exposure to the hazard.
+• Risk: The likelihood that a hazard will cause harm, taking into account the exposure to the hazard and the inherent toxicity or danger of the substance.

-• Exposure: The amount of a chemical that a person or the environment is exposed to.
+• Exposure: The amount of a chemical that a person or the environment is exposed to, considering route (inhalation, ingestion, dermal), duration, and frequency.

 Chemical Safety and Risk Assessment Experiment: Acid-Base Titration